rustwasm/rustwasm.github.io/_posts/2018-12-06-reflecting-on-rust-and-wasm-in-2018.md

 ### Goal: ☑ Zero-Cost JavaScript Interoperation

 Rust enables fast *and* expressive code by leveraging zero-cost abstractions.
-We wanted to apply this principal to our whole JS interop infrastructure.
+We wanted to apply this principle to our whole JS interop infrastructure.
 Yes, you can write your own boilerplate to pass DOM nodes to Rust-generated wasm, but you shouldn't have to, and the provided infrastructure should be as fast as if you *did* hand-code it.
 If you call IndexedDB APIs, that shouldn't bloat your